William-Robert-Robertson/WildCamera/Candidate Technologies/NXP Application Notes/README.md

-NXP Application Notes and USer Guides
+NXP Application Notes and User Guides

 All files in this directory are copyright NXP B.V. - please see [LICENSE.md](LICENSE.md) for more details.